rosen-bridge/operation/docs/watcher/deploy-docker.md

 ## 2. Create Watcher wallet and API Key hash

-2.1 Create Ergo Wallet (Essential for all Watchers) Create a new, empty wallet for your Watcher, you can use any Ergo wallet to generate a valid mnemonic phrase.
-Please use a new, fresh wallet for this purpose only.
+2.1 Create Ergo Wallet (Essential for all Watchers) Create a new, unused wallet for your Watcher.
+You can use any Ergo wallet to generate a valid mnemonic phrase.
+Please use a new, unused wallet for this purpose only.

-Later we will set the wallet mnemonic phrase in the `MNEMONIC=` enviroment variable (`.env`) file.
+Later in step 3, we will set the wallet mnemonic phrase in the `.env` enviroment variable file.

 2.2 Create API Key Hash